darraghomalley/tutorials/CuteBotController.md

 })
 ```
 ## Step 10 - Add button B is pressed to go right
-Add button B is pressed to the else-if and add a radio send string "Forwards"
+Add button B is pressed to the else-if and add a radio send string "Right"
 ```blocks
 loops.everyInterval(100, function () {
     if (input.rotation(Rotation.Pitch) > 60) {